 構造力学I及び演習 (2) L [Evaluation methods and policy] Grade is given based on the final examination, mid-term examination and reports.
 [Textbooks] To be informed by individual lecturer in his/her first lecture [References, etc.] (Reference books) To be announced by individual lecturer in his/her first lecture [Study outside of class (preparation and review)] To be announced by individual lecturer in his/her first lecture.
-(Other information (office hours, etc.)) There are five classes which will be taken in the meantime by corresponding teacher.
+(Other information (office hours, etc.)) There are four classes which will be taken in the meantime by corresponding teacher.
 Office hour (contact information and consultation hours) of the individual lecturer will be given in his/her first lecture.
 Please visit KULASIS to find out about office hours.

-Course nu U-EN U-ENG23 23008 LJ73 構造力学I及び演習 Structural Mechanics I and Exercises ructor's ne, job ti l departn iffiliation nent Graduate School of Engineering Associate Professor,FURUKAWA AIKO Target yea r 21 nd year students or above Number credits 2 Year/semesters 2024/Second semester Days and periods i.1,2 Class s style Semina (Face-t r to-face course) Language of instruction Japanese
+Course nu ımber U-EN U-ENG23 23008 LJ73 Course title (and course title in English) and Exercis nan and ructor's ne, job ti departn iffiliation nent Graduate School of Engineering Professor,FURUKAWA AIKO Target year 2nd year students on or above Number of credits 2 Year/semesters 2025/Second semester Days and periods Fri.
+1,2 Class s style Semina (Face-t r to-face course) Language of instruction Japanese